The story of the Australian B-24 Liberator Long Range Heavy Bombers in the South West Pacific Area during World War II.

 For an inspirational insight into the production of the aircraft, click here.

 Pacific War Strategy

-- A thrust across the central Pacific, basically by the US Navy.
-From 1942 in progressively wrestled key islands away from the Japanese: and
+- A thrust across the central Pacific, basically by the US Navy, which progressively took key islands from the Japanese; and

 - A general thrust across the island chains on the south western rim of the Pacific.
 It commenced in 1942 with the advance of the Australian Force over the Kokoda Track in New Guinea and the landing of a US Force in the Solomons.
 It continued through New Britain, along northern New Guinea, some small islands in the northern Netherlands East Indies (NEI) and to the Philippines in late 1944.

 The two campaigns coalesced when Okinawa was invaded in April 1945.
 Both campaigns deliberately bypassed large enemy concentrations which then mostly withered on the vine: but the bypassed NEI posed some serious problems.
 It was rich in oil and other resources which gave significant strategic support to the Japanese war effort.
 Such places were therefore guarded by well equipped military forces.
 Allied strategy called for denial of these resources to the enemy and the neutralisation of his garrisons.

 Blockade of the NEI